deadLabCary/Gora-et-al-2025/metadata.md

   - `analysisRastTemplate.tif`
     - raster template that we use as the base gridded structure to visualize the data.
 This is created using the extent of the Feng et al., 2023 Amazon shapefile and the pixel resolution of the ERA5 data.
   - `processedClimVars1990_2019.tif`
     - aggregated raster with each pixel containing one value for each climate variable, averaged across the timeframe of 1990-2019.
+This is an output from `scripts/parseClimData.R`.
   - `processedClimVars1990.csv`
     - aggregated csv with one value of each climate variable for each pixel in the study area, averaged across the timeframe of 1990-2019.
+This is an output from `scripts/parseClimData.R`.

 ## Climate Variables
 **NB**: Note that ERA5 data is agnostic of an above- / below-canopy designation.
 Officially, the relevant variables (temp, wind, surface pressure) are all at "Earth's surface" or Xm above "Earth's surface".